Umar-Khan-Yousafzai/sada-e-insan/README.md

 SADA-E-NISWA application will make women&#x27;s life.
 This app is using Flutter and Firebase

-It is being developed by Developer Student Club Core-team member M.Arslan Hafeez
+It is being developed by Developer Student Club Core-team member and Lead M.Arslan Hafeez ~ Coreteam Member
+Umer Farooq Khan ~ Dsc Lead

 ## Getting Started
 Hello World!!!
 This project is a starting point for a Flutter application.